DA0-DA0/docs/docs/dao-management/treasury/staking.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Manage Staking
+# Manage staking

 You can stake tokens on the DAO's home chain and any chain that the DAO has created a [cross-chain account](/how-to/how-to-manage-cross-chain-tokens) on.